 Linear A syllabary

-Minoans constructed Consonant-Vowel syllables from eleven consonants and seven vowels.
-After Thera exploded, new inhabitants introduced two dialects of Finnish that methodically changed the vowel of the second syllable.
-Survivors on the south coast continued to write in the old dialect.
+Minoan syllables had eleven consonants and seven vowels.
+Sometime around 1700 BC, new inhabitants introduced a dialect that methodically changed the vowel of the second syllable.
+Many scribes on the south coast continued to write in the old dialect.